docutils/docutils/docutils/docs/howto/security.rst

 * Files may be **written to any location** accessible to the process.
 * There are **no restrictions to** the **file names**.

-Special care must be taken when allowing users to configure the `output`_ (or `_destination`_), `warning_stream`_, or `record_dependencies`_ settings.
+Special care must be taken when allowing users to configure the `output_path`_ (or `_destination`_), `warning_stream`_, or `record_dependencies`_ settings.

-.. _output: ../user/config.html#output
+.. _output_path: ../user/config.html#output-path
 .. _`_destination`: ../user/config.html#destination
 .. _warning_stream: ../user/config.html#warning-stream
 .. _record_dependencies: ../user/config.html#record-dependencies